-Around 2,000 Australians die from suicide each year and there is no doubt that depression is a major cause.
-Of those who have killed themselves, many have experienced depression or bipolar disorder.
-For every person who dies from suicide, at least another 30 people attempt suicide.
+Around 2,400 Australians die from suicide each year and there is no doubt that depression is a major cause.
+Of those who have killed themselves, many have experienced depression, bipolar disorder or other forms of mental illness.
+For every person who dies from suicide, it is thought at least another 20 people attempt to take their lives.

 Suicide is a leading cause of death for people seriously affected by mental illness.
 Up to one in 10 people affected by mental illness kill themselves.

 With medical intervention, counselling, social support and time, however, many of those who have attempted suicide, or who have seriously thought about killing themselves, will go on to live full, productive lives.